bjornsnoen/tt-cli/README.md

 * `tt-cli` the main program
 * `tt-a` a shortcut to `tt-cli write-to-all`

-Next you need to set up your environment variables.
-There's a `.env.template` file in this project, copy it to `.env` and fill in the blanks.
+Next you need to set login to your services.
+Check `tt-cli configure`.
 To find the tripletex activity id you may use the `tt-cli tripletex find` command.
 That's it, now refer back to [usage](#what-can-it-do).